Woollins/liquid-docs/docs/_models/product.md

 layout: collection
 title: Product
 name: product
-description: is used to access the properties of the products within your shop
+description: Is used to access the properties of the products within your shop
 ---

-**The Product Model** is used to access the details of the products within your shop.
-The Product model has the following attributes:
+## The Product Model

 * [Code](#code)
 * [CodeToUseInUrl](#codetouseinurl)